rydmike/flex_color_picker/README.md

 ),
 ```

-This gives as round color pick items and an indicator for the selected color:
+This gives us round color pick items and an indicator for the selected color:

 ![ColorPicker round with indicator](/resources/ColorPicker02.png)